 The

-threshold is also inverted.
+start_point_Pthreshold is also inverted.

 The function identifies the first local maximum in the transformed spectrum that exceeds

-.The corresponding Doppler bin at the detected peak is returned as the null position.
+start_point_P.The corresponding Doppler bin at the detected peak is returned as the null position.

-The function relies on pracma::findpeaks
+The function relies on pracma::findpeaks to identify the peak.

 See also

-for locating nulls in a full spectrum.findpeaks
+seasonder_findFORNullsInSpectrumfor locating nulls in a full spectrum.findpeaksfor peak detection.